Another Funny Moment With Keynote Speaker Kelly Swanson.

 Who knows – maybe you are the one standing in your way!
 And if you get to a point where you think I can help, connect with me on my funny motivational speaker Facebook Page.

 “WHAT DO SUCCESSFUL WOMEN KNOW POEM” VIDEO

-The Dreaming Starts With Knowing What You Want by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+Dreaming Starts With Knowing What You Want by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.